nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 _This feature was implemented as proposed in [AddressBook-Level3](https://se-education.org/addressbook-level3/DeveloperGuide.html#proposed-undoredo-feature)_

-The proposed undo/redo mechanism is facilitated by `VersionedSocket`.
+The undo/redo mechanism is facilitated by `VersionedSocket`.
 It extends `Socket` with an undo/redo history, stored internally as an `socketStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

 * `VersionedSocket#commit()` — Saves the current 'Socket' state in its history.
 * `VersionedSocket#undo()` — Restores the previous 'Socket' state from its history.